In this article

 Managing employee expense reimbursements

-For your business to effectively manage employee reimbursement requests, you need to have a comprehensive reimbursement policy.
+To effectively manage the reimbursement of expenses, you need a comprehensive expense reimbursement policy.
 This policy should outline every step of the reimbursement process, including:

 • Eligible expenses: Which out-of-pocket costs does your business agree to reimburse?
 Are there any exceptions that employees should be aware of?

-• Timeframe: When are employees expected to submit their expense reports?
-What is a reasonable period of time in which they can expect to be reimbursed?
+• Timeframe: When are employees expected to submit their expense reports, and how long will it take your company to pay them back?
+This should be a reasonable period of time for both parties.

 • Proof: What proof of purchase do you require an employee to submit along with their expense reimbursement requests?
 Examples can include receipts, invoices, and credit card statements.